 What the mass media shows is to a great extend a reflection of society’s collective mind.
 From the moment we are born, society is constantly brainwashing us into believing that marriage is one of the main goals in life, as if not marrying means failing in living well.
-No wonder many teenagers and especially adults dream of getting married one day soon, believing that nothing in life matters more than marriage.
+Thus, it’s not surprising that many teenagers and especially adults dream of getting married one day soon, believing that nothing in life matters more than marriage.
 When they eventually manage to get married, however, they usually realize that marriage is far from the way to love, happiness, or success.
 In fact, they find out that marriage is hindering them from achieving any of those.
 No wonder the rate of divorce in modern, developed countries is pretty high, in some reaching even up to 71%.

 I’m now approaching my 29th birthday, and I see around me that most people of my age or so are getting married.
 Many of my childhood friends have married already, and in a couple weeks a dear cousin of mine is going to get married, and, although I wish him the best in love and life, I can’t help but feel sorry for his decision to marry, knowing that marriage is not of any importance to keeping a love relationship healthy, and that it can actually harm it more than nurture it.

 But what is so bad about getting married, you might ask.
 What are the exact reasons I am against marriage?
 Well, here I would like to present you with three strong, compelling reasons to never get married, which might help you to avoid falling into the marriage trap and assist you in your search to finding true love: